ngwanatiyani/CPUT_Searchbox_QA/README.md

 - Java 11 or higher ☕.
 - IDE of your choice.
 - Maven (optional, for dependencies management).
-- ChromeDriver for Selenium 🚀
+- ChromeDriver for Selenium. 🚀
 - JUnit 5 for testing 🧪.
 - Internet Connection 🌐.